lornevgreen/CloudBank-V2/README.md

 3 Reoccurring standard not finished.
 ### Onetime
 1 Checks on the PayOnce to see if there is anything there.
 If yes, calls on the check making service and deletes the record from Onetime.
-2 Creates new check in Pending
+2 Creates a new check in Pending
 3 v standard not finished
 ### Pending
-1. Bill Pay looks at the Pending to see if and are canceled.
-Put the canceled stack back into bank and deletes from pending.Writes Canceled to Completed worksheet.
+1. Bill Pay looks at the Pending to see if any are canceled.
+Puts the canceled stack back into bank and deletes it from pending.Writes Canceled to the Completed worksheet.
 2. Do not allow checks to be cashed that are canceled or on hold.
 Pending protocol not finished
 ### Complete